 The level of education required for psychologists varies by where they're employed.
 Typically, psychologists must earn a research Doctor of Philosophy (Ph.D.) or professional Doctor of Psychology (Psy.D.) degree to practice.
 School psychologists could complete a program in school psychology and earn a specialist (Ed.S.) degree, though some states allow master's degree holders to practice in a school setting.
 Occupational or industrial psychologists usually need a Master of Occupational Therapy degree.
 Most counseling psychology programs at the graduate level allow students to specialize in a particular area, such as marriage, addiction or educational counseling.

-Clinical, school and counseling psychologists earned a median income of $70,580 per year in May 2015, according to BLS salary figures.
-The job outlook for psychologists in general is expected to increase by 19% for the years 2014 to 2024, according to the BLS.
+Clinical, school and counseling psychologists earned a median income of $76,990 per year in May 2018, according to BLS salary figures.
+The job outlook for psychologists in general is expected to increase much faster than average by 14% between 2018 to 2028, according to the BLS.

 Radiologic technologists specialize in assisting physicians with diagnostics through medical imaging.
 They use several non-invasive and invasive techniques, such as ultrasounds, x-rays, magnetic resonance imaging (MRI) and computed tomography (CT), to assist in analyzing medical issues.
 Similar professions include radiologic technicians and radiographers, these professionals must observe safety practices when exposing patients to radiation.

 Aspiring radiology technologists usually need formal, postsecondary education.
 Many schools offer certificate, associate's and bachelor's degree programs, though the BLS stated that associate's degrees are the most common option.
 Programs typically train students on a variety of standard radiologic equipment through classroom learning and clinical rotations.
 In some cases, students can transfer credit toward a bachelor's degree program.
 States are federally required to regulate the profession, and many mandate licensing or registration.